scorelab/Stackle/README.md

 MEAN stack is used for developing Stackle.

--   Front-End is developed using Angular
+-   Front-End is developed using Angular.
--   Back-end is handled by NodeJS using Express
+-   Back-end is handled by NodeJS using Express.
--   MongoDB is used as the databases for storing data related to stackle
+-   MongoDB is used as the databases for storing data related to stackle.

 # Architecture